 - Advertisement -

-The Aalborg-based boutique Symmetry Invest has expanded its investment team at the start of the year, most recently with the addition of Thomas Richard from Paris as an investment analyst for its long/short equity strategy.
-Richard joins founder Andreas Aaen, portfolio manager Henrik Abrahamsson, and Joseph Isaac Rein-Saunders, who also came on board as an investment analyst earlier in March.
+The Aalborg-based boutique Symmetry Invest has expanded its investment team at the start of the year, with the additions of Thomas Richard from Paris and Joseph Isaac Rein-Saunders from Berlin as investment analysts.
+The two join founder Andreas Aaen and portfolio manager Henrik Abrahamsson in managing the asset manager’s long/short equity strategy.

 “We are pleased to welcome Thomas Richard to the Symmetry Invest team.”